KuroSuika/Roblox-Multi-Instance/README.md

 # Roblox Multi Instance (RMI)
 Made by KuroSuika

-## Video on how it works -
+## Video on how it works
+soon™️

 ## INSTRUCTIONS:
+1. Download the zip that contains the exe [Releases](https://github.com/KuroSuika/Roblox-Multi-Instance/releases/tag/v1.0)
+2. Unzip the file anywhere you want
-1. Double-click RMI.exe
+3. Double-click RMI.exe
-2. When Windows asks for permission, click "Yes"
+4. When Windows asks for permission, click "Yes"
-3. The program will automatically detect and close the ROBLOX_singletonEvent handle
+5. The program will automatically detect and close the ROBLOX_singletonEvent handle
-4. Click "Stop Process" or close window to exit and stop the automatic handle closing.
+6. Click "Stop Process" or close window to exit and stop the automatic handle closing.

 ## REQUIREMENTS:
 - Windows 10/11 (64-bit)